 - Get 1 item free when buying three

-- Free shipping for order to some certain countries/ or for order from $100
+- Free shipping for an order to some certain countries/ or for order from $100

-Those are just very basic applications of this promotion tool for your first time approach at ease.
-In fact, when store owners explore it thoroughly and effectively exploit its highly customizable functionalities, the results will be astonishing in terms of sales boost targeted customer attraction.
+Those are very basic applications of this promotion tool for your first-time approach at ease.
+When store owners explore it thoroughly and effectively exploit its highly customizable functionalities, the results will be astonishing regarding sales boost targeted customer attraction.